 ^{}Occupational and Physical therapy are limited to a maximum combined benefit of 30 visits per plan year.
 Speech therapy is limited to a maximum of 30 visits per plan year.
-30-day supply for Specialty Tier 4.
+90-day supply for Specialty Tier 4 is not available.

-2023 BENEFITS AT A GLANCE
+2025 BENEFITS AT A GLANCE